lkkbrian/cca-programming-electronics-spring-2018/hw/week2.md

     This code neither uses a loop nor repeats the `line` function many times -- yet it still draws many lines.
 Reflect on that for a moment.

-    **Assignment**:

-    a.
+    **Assignment 2a**:

     Modify the code so that the start point of every line is the center of the canvas.

-    b.
+    **Assignment 2b**:

     Modify the code so that the end point of every line is in the top-right quadrant of the canvas.

-    c.  **Challenge**: Modify the code so that the [stroke color](https://p5js.org/reference/#/p5/stroke) of each line depends on its start point's `x` coordinate, or (for extra challenge!) its length.
+    c.  **Assignment 2 Challenge**: Modify the code so that the [stroke color](https://p5js.org/reference/#/p5/stroke) of each line depends on its start point's `x` coordinate, or (for extra challenge!) its length.
 Variables may be helpful!

 3.  **Fading circles**.
 Start with this code that draws pastel-colored circles to the screen: